-LINE 18-TOTAL KANSAS INCOME: If you are filing a combined report (Schedule K-121S) or you are authorized to file using the alternative or separate accounting method, enter on line 18 the: 1) Kansas income from line 18 of Schedule K-121S; or, 2) Kansas income from a separate schedule prepared by you (Separate/ Alternative Method of Reporting).
-LINE 19-ESTIMATED TAX PAID AND AMOUNT CREDITED FORWARD: If you filed a Form K-120 last year, enter the total of your 2011 estimated tax payments plus any 2010 overpayment you had credited forward to 2011.
+LINE 19-TOTAL KANSAS INCOME.
+If you are filing a combined report (Schedule K-121S) or you are authorized to file using the alternative or separate accounting method, enter on line 19 the Kansas income from: 1) line 19 of Schedule K-121S; or, 2) a separate schedule prepared by you (Separate/Alternative Method of Reporting).

+LINE 20-ESTIMATED TAX PAID AND AMOUNT CREDITED FORWARD.
+If you filed a Form K-120 last year, enter the total of your 2014 estimated tax payments plus any 2013 overpayment you had credited forward to 2014.

-LINE 20-OTHER TAX PAYMENTS: Enter on line 20 any amount of prepaid tax not entered above.
-Do NOT enter KW-7 or KW-7S withholding on this line.
+LINE 21-OTHER TAX PAYMENTS.
+Enter on line 21 amounts of any prepaid tax that is not entered on line 20.
+Enclose separate schedule.

-LINE 21-REFUND: Add lines 19 and 20 and enter the result on line 21.
+LINE 22-REFUND.
+Add lines 20 and 21 and enter the result.
 Amounts less than \$5.00 will not be refunded.
-Before mailing, mark an "X" in the refund box on the front of the envelope.

-SIGNATURE AND VERIFICATION: The return must be signed and sworn to by a member, partner, president, vice-president, or other principal officer.
+SIGNATURE AND VERIFICATION.
+The return must be signed and sworn to by a member, partner, president, vice-president, or other principal officer.
 If the return is prepared by a firm or corporation, the return should be signed in the name of the firm or corporation.
-Any person or persons who prepare the return for compensation must also sign the return and provide their EIN (Employer Identification Number) or SSN (Social Security Number).
+Any person or persons who prepare the return for compensation must also sign the return and provide their federal EIN (Employer Identification Number) or SSN (Social Security Number).